4 mins read

 WORK

-• I am grateful for my team and colleagues because they make me feel supported.
+• I am grateful to my team and colleagues because they support me.

 LOVE & RELATIONSHIPS

-• I am grateful for the love I already experience from my friends and family because it makes me feel cared for.
+• I am grateful for the love I already experienced from my friends and family because it makes me feel cared for.

 PURPOSE